emersonbarea/NFV-Escalability/README.md

 The aim of this howto is to create a environment to test [NFV](http://www.etsi.org/technologies-clusters/technologies/nfv) Escalability.

+All procedures covered here, corresponds to the topology below:

+/topology.png

 Please, if you are interested in to do it, follow all instructions bellow:

 ## 1 - [Create VM]()